-10.2 Security Register
+8.2 Security Register

-The device contains a specialized Security Register that can be used for purposes such as unique device serialization or locked key storage.
-The register is comprised of a total of 128 bytes that is divided into two portions.
-The first 64 bytes (byte locations 0 through 63) of the Security Register are allocated as a one-time user programmable space.
+The device contains a specialized security register that can be used for purposes such as unique device serialization or locked key storage.
+The register is comprised of a total of 128 bytes that are divided into two portions.
+The first 64 bytes (byte locations 0 through 63) of the security register are allocated as a one-time user programmable space.
 Once these 64 bytes have been programmed, they cannot be reprogrammed.
-The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Atmel and will contain a unique value for each device.
-The factory programmed data is fixed and cannot be changed.
+The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Atmel, and contain a unique value for each device.
+The factory programmed data are fixed and cannot be changed.

-Table 10-3.
+Table 8-5.
 Security Register

 Security Register Byte Number

-0 0 1 ••• 62 63 64 65 ••• 126 127
+0 0 1 ··· 62 63 64 65 ··· 126 127

-Data Type One-time User Programmable Fa ctory Pro ogramme ed By Atr nel
+Data type One-time user progi ammable Atmel fa actory prog rammed

-10.2.1 Programming the Security Register
+8.2.1 Programming the Security Register

-The user programmable portion of the Security Register does not need to be erased before it is programmed.
+The user programmable portion of the security register does not need to be erased before it is programmed.

-To program the Security Register, the $\overline{CS}$ pin must first be asserted and the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
-The 4-byte opcode sequence must start with 9BH and be followed by 00H, 00H, and 00H.
-After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the 64-byte user programmable portion of the Security Register must be clocked in.
+To program the security register, the $\overline{CS}$ pin must first be asserted, and then the appropriate four-byte opcode sequence must be clocked into the device in the correct order.
+The four-byte opcode sequence must start with 9BH, and be followed by 00H, 00H, and 00H.
+After the last bit of the opcode sequence has been clocked into the device, the data for the content of the 64-byte user programmable portion of the security register must be clocked in.

 After the last data byte has been clocked in, the $\overline{CS}$ pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Security Register should take place in a time of tP, during which time the Status Register will indicate that the device is busy.
-If the device is powered-down during the program cycle, then the contents of the 64-byte user programmable portion of the Security Register cannot be guaranteed.
+The programming of the security register should take place in a maximum time of tp, during which the status register will indicate that the device is busy.
+If the device is powered down during the program cycle, then the contents of the 64-byte user programmable portion of the security register cannot be guaranteed.

-If the full 64 bytes of data is not clocked in before the $\overline{CS}$ pin is deasserted, then the values of the byte locations not clocked in cannot be guaranteed.
-For example, if only the first two bytes are clocked in instead of the complete 64 bytes, then the remaining 62 bytes of the user programmable portion of the Security Register cannot be guaranteed.
-Furthermore, if more than 64 bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
-For instance, if 65 bytes of data are clocked in, then the 65th byte will be stored at byte location 0 of the Security Register.
+If the full 64 bytes of data are not clocked in before the $\overline{CS}$ pin is deasserted, then the values of the byte locations not clocked in cannot be guaranteed.
+For example, if only the first two bytes are clocked in instead of the complete 64 bytes, then the remaining 62 bytes of the user programmable portion of the security register cannot be guaranteed.
+Furthermore, if more than 64 bytes of data are clocked into the device, then the data will wrap back around to the beginning of the register.
+For instance, if 65 bytes of data are clocked in, then the 65th byte will be stored at byte location 0 of the security register.

-The user programmable portion of the Security Register can only be programmed one time.
-Therefore, it is not possible to only program the first two bytes of the register and then program the remaining 62 bytes at a later time.
+The user programmable portion of the security register can be programmed only once.
+Therefore, it is not possible to program only the first two bytes of the register and then program the remaining 62 bytes at a later time.

-The Program Security Register command utilizes the internal SRAM buffer 1 for processing.
-Therefore, the contents of the buffer 1 will be altered from its previous state when this command is issued.
+The program security register command utilizes the internal SRAM buffer 1 for processing.
+Therefore, the contents of buffer 1 will be altered from its previous state when this command is issued.